How does child custody work and why hire Lee Rosenthal Attorney at Law as your child custody attorney in Columbus, Ohio?

 If there is lack of an agreement, then the case will go to a custody trial.
 During the trial, each party must present evidence that supports their side of the case.
 They must also follow the rules of civil procedure, rules of evidence and the local rules.

 Complications in custody cases are the result of issues such as military deployment, out of state residence, non-traditional work schedules, child abuse allegations and domestic violence.

 It is crucial that a person is organized and prepared as they present their case in court.
 Even if they do not have a lawyer, they will be required to comply with all comi rules.
 A judge is not allowed to help any individual present their case.
 Once the judge has reviewed all the evidence, he or she will issue a custody ruling.
 People should stay focused on their goals regard less of whether their case goes to trial or settles out of court.
 Any individual how needs further information should consult with an experienced and professional child custody lawyer.
-In Columbus, Ohio Goldman & Rosenthal are the best for the task.
+In Columbus, Ohio Lee Rosenthal Attorney at Law is the best for the task.